tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 ---
 # Authentication

-When making REST Calls to Azure Communication Services(ACS), authentication of some kind is usually required.
-Handling authentication, is usually handled by our SDKs but if you're making the requests manually using your own client or systems you will have to handle this yourself.
-Here you'll find some guidance and information on how to do this.
+When making REST Calls to Azure Communication Services(ACS), authentication is required.
+Providing this authentication is handled automatically when you use our SDKs, but when you're making the requests manually using your own REST client or systems you will have to handle authentication yourself.

 ## Types of Authentication

-ACS has two types of Authentication, they are used for slightly different purposes which are explained below:
+ACS has two types of Authentication, they are used for slightly different purposes:

 - **Access Key authentication** for SMS and Administration operations.
 Access Key authentication is suitable for applications running in a trusted service environment.
 - **User Access Token authentication** for Chat and Calling.
 User access tokens let your client applications authenticate directly against Azure Communication Services.
 These tokens are generated on a server-side token provisioning service that you create.
 They're then provided to client devices that use the token to initialize the Chat and Calling client libraries.

 ## Access Key Authentication

-Access Key authentication is used when the operations you are carrying out are not related to an individual User but instead are related more to your overall application or service.
+Access Key authentication is used when operations are not related to an individual user or end user application, but instead are related more to your overall application or service.
 These requests should be ran within a trusted service environment where its details are not exposed to end users.

-In this authentication method, requests are signed requests includes a client generated [hash-based message authentication code(HMAC)](https://en.wikipedia.org/wiki/HMAC) once this is calculated it is included within an `Authorization` header of each HTTP Request.
-Additionally, each request must be signed in a specific way.
+In this authentication method, requests are signed using a client generated [hash-based message authentication code(HMAC)](https://en.wikipedia.org/wiki/HMAC).

 Before getting started ensure you have:

 - Your Azure Communication Services Access Key
 - Your Azure Communication Service Endpoint
 - The URL Path and HTTP Verb that you're calling
-- A programming/development environment which is capable of generating HMACs, SHA256 hashes and Base64 Encoding and Decoding.
+- A development environment, which is capable of generating HMACs, SHA256 hashes, and Base64 operations.

 Once you have these items you can proceed with signing your request.